JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 3 packets transmitted, 0 received, 100% packet loss, time 2028ms
 ```

-As expected our pings to google.ca and tigera.io are successful but our ping to github.com is denied.
+As expected our pings to google.com and tigera.io are successful but our ping to github.com is denied.

 Now our policies are complete.